Thank you for reading our post, please rate this article at the end.

 Therefore, if you hold a 350-grain arrow that moves at a rate of 50 feet per minute (divided by 450,240), the results are 70 ft-lb of kinetic energy.

-Know, however, that when it has the most momentum, the kinetic energy presently measured is the energy that the arrow possesses after it is freed from the chain.
-When it hits the target, the kinetic energy won’t be the same.
-Although, it’s not always the best for your arrow to carry the highest kinetic energy.
+Know, however, that when it has the most momentum, the kinetic energy presently measured is the energy the arrow possesses after being freed from the chain.
+The kinetic energy won’t be the same when it hits the target.
+However, it’s not always the best for your arrow to carry the highest kinetic energy.

-A heavy arrow will increase the bow’s kinetic energy and will negatively interfere with gravity, progressing the arrow downwards as it moves swiftly.
+A heavy arrow will increase the bow’s kinetic energy and negatively interfere with gravity, progressing the arrow downward as it moves swiftly.
 While the weight of a heavier arrow will increase your kinetic energy, it will also negatively interfere with gravity, pushing your arrow down faster as it moves.

-That’s why all of the bowhunters, who prefer heavy broadheads for their game, try to remain within a limit of 30-35 yards.
-Don’t depend on your arrow’s weight to be the same as the box when you purchased it, either.
+That’s why all the bowhunters who prefer heavy broadheads for their game try to remain within a 30-35-yard limit.
+Please don’t depend on your arrow’s weight to be the same as the box when you purchased it, either.

-You have to analyze all of the accessories or improvements you made to the arrow when measuring your arrow’s weight to factor in its kinetic energy.
+You must analyze all of the accessories or improvements you made to the arrow when measuring your arrow’s weight to factor in its kinetic energy.
 This can involve

 - Shaft